mhhennig/HS2/README.md

 We suggest you install the code in a virtual environment.
 You can create one by running

-    python3 -m venv desired/location/HS2venv
+    python3 -m venv [--system-site-packages] desired/location/HS2venv
     source desired/location/HS2venv/bin/activate

+You can add `--system-site-packages` if you want to use the local versions of common Python libraries.
 You will need to `activate` whenever you're using the module.

 The module can automatically be installed, including all dependencies, by running

+    python3 setup.py build_ext
     python3 setup.py install

-This will also compile the cython code.
+This will also compile the Cython code.

 Example code for the different supported systems is in the folder [notebooks](notebooks).
 Go [here](documentation) for documentation.
 A worked example for Biocam data is [here](documentation/biocam/BioCam-demo.md).